Chocolate Babies: Release

-The film premiered on 21 July 1996 at Outfest in Los Angeles.
-The film's world premiere at the 47th Berlin International Film Festival in the section Panorama.
-Despite receiving praise and critical acclaim at festivals, the film didn't receive a wide distribution.
-Winters commented on this: "Unless some company gave it some kind of credence and distribution and allowed it to be seen by people, beyond here and there, it wasn’t going to be seen."

-In September 2021, the film was taken up as a Criterion Classic by the Criterion Channel.
+Despite receiving praise and critical acclaim at festivals, the film did not receive a wide distribution.
+Winters said that "unless some company gave it some kind of credence and distribution and allowed it to be seen by people, beyond here and there, it wasn't going to be seen."
+In September 2021, the film was taken up as a Criterion Classic by The Criterion Channel.
+In 2023, the 4K restoration of the movie was shown at NewFest 35.